 I call this a "flat top" zipper.
 I've also heard it referred to as a set-in zipper and a recessed zipper.
 You can make up your very own name; the Penelope Zipper would be one option.
-I'm sure you've seen this type of zipper on loads of handbags and totes.
-It sits below the top of the bag, running flat across the top (thus the vote for my name), featuring tabs at either end (making it easy to zip open and shut), and is secured to the bag's lining with a simple facing (which allows it to be recessed).
-When you want a professional look and the security of a full closure, you can't go wrong with the inset-set-in-recessed-Penelope zipper.
+You've undoubtedly seen this type of zipper on loads of handbags and totes.
+It sits below the top of the bag, running flat across the top (thus the vote for my name), featuring tabs at either end (making it easy to zip open and shut), and is secured to the bag's lining with a simple facing (which is what allows it to be recessed).
+When you want a professional look plus the security of a full closure, you can't go wrong with the inset-flat top-set-in-recessed-Penelope zipper.
 Read on to see how easy it can be.

 This is not one of those square-peg-in-a-round-hole situations.
 But, if the idea of sewing a two-dimensional item (a flat circle) into a three-dimensional item (a tube) sounds like something from another dimension altogether, read on.
 We've broken it down into a simple step-by-step process and even show you two different methods.

 Technology can be a wonderful thing.
 The ability to have immediate access to a sewing pattern is one of those wonderful things... unless you run into trouble with printing.
 We've answered countless emails from users who have fairly simple issues – an old version of Adobe Reader, or failure to properly set their Page Scaling.
 We can't solve every issue, but this guide summarizes how to print our PDF patterns, as well as how to assemble patterns that require more than one page.